 Municipal Library Hanover, Public library in Südstadt-Bult, Germany.

-Architect Karl Elkart designed this building between 1929 and 1931 as one of Europe's first high-rise libraries with a five-story underground book storage system.
-The construction was groundbreaking because it proved that large book collections could be organized vertically in a tall structure.
+Architect Karl Elkart designed this building between 1929 and 1931 as one of Europe's first high-rise libraries.
+At the time, its five-story underground book storage system was a technical novelty that changed how large collections could be organized.

 The community of curious travelers